 It helps a business to prepare and plan for cost-effective sources of website traffic and new leads.
 Apart from leads, it also helps to convey information.
 And generate awareness of your brand with the blog.
 The idea is to create one blog post that gets a good amount of organic traffic.
 Make sure to add an embedded link to a free tool or e-book.
 As a result, you will continue generating leads for a considerable amount of time.

-There are around 1.6 billion websites available on the internet.
+There are more than 1 billion websites available on the internet.
 Out of which more than 70 million blog posts are published every month.
 Indeed, there is an immense amount of information for your audience to click on.
 Conducting a content audit helps you to stand out in this era of mass content production.

 The most important foundational piece of content marketing strategy is the “WHY”.
 What is the reason for doing content marketing strategy in the first place?
 Is it to build relationships with customers?
 Or to improve your customer’s experiences?
 Or just to create leads?
 Or maybe even to simply attract your targeted audience?